sai2001/vehicle-counter/README.md

 # vehicle-counter
-This project counts the vehicles crossing the line
-this project uses opencv and numpy
+This project counts the vehicles crossing the line and gives a resultant waiting time in second based on count This project uses opencv and numpy